timiv1/kam_na_drink/frontend/README.md

  npm install
 ```

-To start the application in development run:
+To start the application in development mode run:

 ```
 ionic serve